Publish date:

 The following are the top 4 things to keep in mind when it comes to your key account management strategy:

-Prioritize your most important customers
+Prioritize your most important customers.

-According to a study by Harvard Business Review, companies like Xerox manage fewer than 100 true key accounts, despite their vast resources and extensive experience with KAM.
+According to a study by Harvard Business Review, companies like Xerox manage fewer than 100 true key accounts despite their vast resources and extensive experience with KAM.

-To begin using the Account Planning template, first identify your key accounts and establish a specific criterion or model to distinguish them from your broader customer base.
+To begin using the Account Planning template, identify your key accounts and establish a specific criterion or model to distinguish them from your broader customer base.

 -